NAGA TOWER, Gift City, Gujarat | An Architect Reviews

 The cobra with it’s spreaded hood, hissing sounds, black forked tongue can stand up and look a man in the eye and scare the living daylights out of him.
 Yet it is worshipped in India.
 Why?

-The answer is that it was the only way this useful animal that eats rats, frogs, lizards and other snakes, could be protected from being killed by distraugt people who come face to face with it.
+The answer is that it was the only way this useful animal that eats rats, frogs, lizards and other snakes, could be protected from being killed by distraught people who come face to face with it.
 Not surprisingly, a superstition exists even today of a curse on the person who kills such a snake and is believed to affect the person even in their next lives unless an elaborate correction pooja is performed.
 (When Sachin Tendulkar was not performing well for a long period, he was ‘diagnosed as suffering under the curse of a snake’ that he supposedly killed in his last birth.
 Whether he believed in it or just to soothe his mind, he went to a famous temple to do a corrective pooja.
 And he started performing better after that!)

 For more information on buildings/projects designed/executed completed in Gujarat, go to: